Meowsod/cpiso/README.md

 # Future

-Adding sha265 checks to the logs could possibly be implemented.
+Adding sha256 checks to the logs could be easily implemented.